-To download the final report, please click the following links: FINAL REPORT and APPENDICES
+To download the FINAL REPORT (PDF) and APPENDICES (PDF)

-For more information, please feel free to contact Sean Sallie, AICP, of the Nassau County Department of Public Works, Planning Division via email at firstname.lastname@example.org or via mail at 1194 Prospect Avenue, Westbury, NY 11590.
+For more information, please feel free to contact Sean Sallie, AICP, of the Nassau County Department of Public Works, Planning Division or Email Sean Sallie or via mail at 1194 Prospect Avenue, Westbury, NY 11590.

 Meetings / Presentations

-November 4, 2013 - "Presentation to the Lynbrook Mayor and Village Board of Trustees: Recommendations for Retail and Residential Development "
+November 4, 2013 - "Presentation to the Lynbrook Mayor and Village Board of Trustees: Recommendations for Retail and Residential Development" (PDF)

 October 29, 2013 - "Grand Avenue (Baldwin) Economic Development Public Workshop" Meeting Presentation (PDF)